brettmillerb/Pester-Wiki/Invoke-Pester.md

 Executes a test, but will run them with the equivalent of the following command line:  & $testScriptPath -NamedParameter 'Passed By Name' 'Passed by position'

 ### TestName (Alias: _Name_)
-Informs Invoke-Pester to only run Describe blocks that match this name.
+Informs Invoke-Pester to filter Describe blocks that match this name.
 This value may contain wildcards.
+Only Describes block that match the TestName will be included in the returned object. -PassThru switch must be enabled

 ### EnableExit
 Will cause Invoke-Pester to exit with a exit code equal to the number of failed tests once all tests have been run.
 Use this to "fail" a build when any tests fail.

 ### Tag (Alias: _Tags_)
-Another way of filtering the Describe blocks that should be executed, this time based on the values that are passed to the Tag parameter of the Describe statement.
+Another way of filtering the Describe blocks, this time based on the values that are passed to the Tag parameter of the Describe statement.
 This value may not contain wildcards.
+Only Describes block that match the Tag Name will be included in the returned object. -PassThru switch must be enabled

 ### PassThru
 Causes Invoke-Pester to produce an output object which can be analyzed by its caller, instead of only sending output to the console.
 This can be used as part of a Continuous Integration written in PowerShell, as opposed to relying on a program to read the NUnit xml files produced when the `-OutputFormat` parameter is used.